DavidM-Fox/stocker/README.md

 # stocker
-A desktop application built with C++ and Qt5 for viewing historical stock data pulled from [Alpha Vantage](https://www.alphavantage.co/).
-This application was created to showcase an example implementation of [avapi](https://github.com/DavidM-Fox/avapi) and [QCandlestickChartView](https://github.com/DavidM-Fox/QCandlestickChartView).
+A desktop application built with C++ and Qt for viewing historical stock data pulled from [Alpha Vantage](https://www.alphavantage.co/).
+This application was created to showcase an example implementation of both [avapi](https://github.com/DavidM-Fox/avapi) and [QCandlestickChartView](https://github.com/DavidM-Fox/QCandlestickChartView).

 # Prerequisites
 Before using stocker, an Alpha Vantage API key must be retrieved from [here](https://www.alphavantage.co/support/#api-key).
 This key can be saved to an ```api.key``` file within the project root directory or entered on the home page of stocker.
 In addition, this application requires the following libraries: